 Every custom Dachshund plushie features:

-With your very own Dachshund stuffed animal, you’ll be able to commemorate your Dachsie pet except this one won’t hog all the covers!
-Your Dachshund pet may even get a little jealous of all the attention you give your new plushie pet – the ultimate Weiner dog!
+With your very own Dachshund stuffed animal, you’ll be able to commemorate your Dachsie pet.
+This one just won’t hog all the covers!
+Your Dachshund pet may even get a little jealous of all the attention you give your new plushie pet – the ultimate Weiner dog.

 Nutrition and Feeding: ½ to 1 ½ cups of food daily

 Exercise: Needs to be walked daily in addition to having playtime sessions

 Health: Prone to spinal problems, urinary tract diseases, heart disease, and diabetes